 Founded in 1961, Monroe Community College is part of the State University of New York and is located in Rochester.
 The school has two main campuses as well as five extension sites.
 The college's Applied Technology Center was created to serve students working in local industries like automotive technology.
-The automotive technology department offers three associate's degree programs and one certificate program for prospective auto mechanics.
+The automotive technology department offers three associate's degree programs and two certificate programs for prospective auto mechanics.

 Automotive Technology Certificate

-Students can complete the 30-credit curriculum in just about one year.
+Students can complete this 38-credit curriculum in just about one year.
 Coursework includes steering, brakes, emission controls and engine repair.
 The certificate requirements include three semesters of cooperative work experience.
 Additionally, the credits earned in this program can be transferred to the associate's degree program.